-One Pan Chicken Pepperoni Pizza Pasta let’s you enjoy the taste of your pasta and pizza favorites in the same dish!
-Spicy pepperoni, chunks of moist chicken, velvety pasta and oozing melted cheese makes this 30 minute recipe an easy choice to add to your favorites!
+One Pan Chicken Pepperoni Pizza Pasta let’s you enjoy your favorite pizza and pasta in the same dish!
+Spicy pepperoni, moist chicken, pasta and melted cheese makes this 30 minute recipe an easy favorite.

 Trying to figure out what to make for dinner each night can be intimidating.
 Over time most of our families develop expectations of what dinner should be; gourmet style with linen, take-out, a pizza from the freezer or something in between.
 How do we keep it fresh every evening, even if it is only to please ourselves?
 It’s tough to know if we should just keep to the tried and true, branch out into trendy flavors even though we are sure someone won’t like it or just give up and hit the drive thru again?